-In order to ensure impacts to special-status avian species do not occur from implementation of the proposed project, a pre-construction nesting bird clearance survey shall be conducted prior to ground disturbance.
-With implementation of the pre-construction nesting bird clearance survey, impacts to special-status avian species will be less than significant and no mitigation will be required.
+To ensure no impacts to Coopers' hawk, sharp-shinned hawk, and California horned lark do not occur from implementation of the proposed project, a pre-construction nesting bird clearance survey shall be conducted prior to ground disturbance.
+With implementation of the pre-construction nesting bird clearance survey, impacts to Coopers' hawk, sharp-shinned hawk, and California horned lark will be less than significant and no mitigation will be required.